Dynamic Monopoly Pricing With Multiple Varieties: Trading Up

-To understand the intuition for statement (iv), observe that since it is optimal for the seller to engage in trading-up at any history with trading-up opportunities (statement (i)), the seller must decide whether to trade up some or \emph{all} consumers.
-The more consumers the seller has already traded up in previous periods, the smaller is the extra surplus that can be extracted from the remaining consumers who can still be traded up.
-Eventually, it no longer pays for the seller to delay the trading up of some lower-value consumers in order to trade up higher-valued consumers earlier on at higher prices, and the seller trades up all remaining consumers instantaneously.
-But for this to occur in finite time, the seller must be able to strictly increase profit by trading up all consumers at once.
-If the minimum value of at least one variety is strictly positive---the ``gaps'' case---and there are sufficiently many periods of play, this is guaranteed as long as $\pi(\bp)$ is strictly positive.
-Otherwise---in the ``no gaps case''--- the pricing dynamics may continue indefinitely.
+To understand the intuition for statement (iii), observe that since it is optimal for the seller to engage in trading-up at any history with trading-up opportunities, the seller must decide whether to trade up some or \emph{all} types.
+The more types the seller has already traded up in previous periods, the smaller is the extra surplus that can be extracted from the remaining types who can still be traded up.
+Eventually, it no longer pays for the seller to delay the trading up of some lower-value types in order to trade up higher-valued types earlier on at higher prices, and the seller trades up all remaining consumers instantaneously.
+But for this to occur in finite time, the seller must be able to strictly increase profit by trading up all types at once.
+That is, if the minimum value of at least one variety is strictly positive and there are sufficiently many periods of play, the seller will trade up all types in finite time.
+Otherwise---in the ``no gaps case''---the pricing dynamics may continue indefinitely.